 - Season hot out of the oven.

-Giving the still warm Garbanzos a quick spritz of cooking spray allows the spice blend to stick without risking any sogginess.
+Giving the still warm Garbanzos a quick spritz of cooking spray allows the spice blends to stick without any sogginess.
 A plus of using the dried Chickpeas?
 They’re fabulously frugal!
+This is a marvelous way to finish up a pot of leftover chickpeas, too.
+Oven roasted like this, they’ll keep for weeks so there’s no worry about waste.

 Pull out your pressure cooker if you have one to cook the peas.
 And if you don’t have one, why not?
 And by the way, the only way I’ve found to “save” all the recipes that become soggy because they’re roasted with olive oil?
 Fry them.